brianloveswords/base64url/readme.md

 This library should be used with current versions of the Node.js runtime's long-term stable (LTS) schedule.
 More information can be found [at the Node.js Release Working Group](https://github.com/nodejs/Release) repo.

+# Support for browser

+This library can also be used in the browser using the `TextEncoder` that is supported in all modern browsers.

 # License